 I’m very sure there’s no way a designer will design your online store without adding a search function.

-Even for a non-business website, search bar is included.
+Even for a non-business website, the search bar is included.

 If a customer knows exactly what he’s looking for, he can use the store’s search function instead of scrolling through different categories and product pages.

-It makes the user experience to be awesome, and decision can be made quickly before the customers think about other things to do online.
+It makes the user experience to be awesome, and decisions can be made quickly before the customers think about other things to do online.

-Make sure that your search function works optimally and offers filter functions with which the customer can narrow down its search.
+Make sure that your search function works optimally and offers filter functions with which the customer can narrow down their search.

 If you’re going to design your website yourself, make sure you have a well-integrated search function or look around for existing plug-ins for your store.

-Image speaks more about the product than just texts, it makes your potential customers to feel what they want to purchase.
+The image speaks more about the product than just texts, it makes your potential customers feel what they want to purchase.

-High quality pictures covering different angles of the product is very important, unless the product is downloadable.
+High-quality pictures covering different angles of the product are very important unless the product is downloadable.